Early Buddhist schools

 The early Buddhist community initially split into two main Nikāyas (monastic groups, divisions): the Sthavira ("Elders"), and the Mahāsāṃghika ("Great Community").
 This initial split occurred either during the reign of Aśoka (c.
 268-232 BCE) or shortly after (historians disagree on the matter).

-Later, these groups became further divided on doctrinal grounds into numerous schools of thought and practice (with their own monastic rules and doctrinal Abhidharma texts).
+Later, these groups became further divided on doctrinal grounds into numerous schools of thought and practice (each with their own monastic rules and doctrinal Abhidharma texts).
 Some of the main sects included the Sarvāstivādins ("Temporal Eternalists"), the Dharmaguptakas ("Preservers of Dharma"), Lokottaravādins ("Transcendentalists"), the Prajñaptivādins ("Conceptualists"), the Vibhajyavādins ("Analysts"), and the Pudgalavādins ("Personalists").
 According to traditional accounts these sects eventually proliferated into 18 (or, less-commonly, 20) different schools.

 The textual material shared by the early schools is often termed the early Buddhist texts and these are an important source for understanding their doctrinal similarities and differences.
-There were various works of Abhidharma and other treatises written by these various schools which contain more unique doctrines which were specific to each school.
+There were various works of Abhidharma and other treatises written by these schools that contain more unique doctrines specific to each school.

 Formation and development

 The First Council

-According to the scriptures (Cullavagga XI.1 ff), three months after the parinirvāṇa of Gautama Buddha, a council was held at Rajagaha (Rajgir) by some of his disciples who had attained arahantship, presided over by Mahākāśyapa, one of his most senior disciples, and with the support of king Ajātasattu, reciting the teachings of the Buddha.
-The accounts of the council in the scriptures of the schools differ as to what was actually recited there.
-Purāṇa is recorded as having said: "Your reverences, well chanted by the elders are the Dhamma and Vinaya, but in that way that I heard it in the Lord's presence, that I received it in his presence, in that same way will I bear it in mind."
-[Vinaya Piṭaka: Cullavagga XI:1:11].
+According to the scriptures (Cullavagga XI.1 ff), three months after the parinirvāṇa of Gautama Buddha, some of the arahants among his disciples held a council—presided over by Mahākāśyapa, one of the most senior disciples—at Rajagaha (Rajgir), with the support of king Ajātasattu, and there recited the teachings of the Buddha.
+The scriptures of the various schools differ, in their accounts of the council, as to what was actually recited there.
+An elder monk named Purāṇa is recorded as having said: "Your reverences, well-chanted by the elders are the Dhamma and Vinaya, but in that way that I heard it in the Lord's presence, that I received it in his presence, in that same way will I bear it in mind."; this is taken by Paul Williams to suggest some disagreement about the accuracy of the canon even at that time.
 According to Theravāda tradition, the teachings were divided into various parts and each was assigned to an elder and his pupils to commit to memory, and there was no conflict about what the Buddha taught.

 Some scholars argue that the First Council did not actually take place.